Share this page -->

 Packing your gym gear the night before and leaving it by the door is a perfect example.
 At first, you'll have to actively remind yourself to do, perhaps you'll forget on occasion but over time it'll become automatic and will become something you just do every evening.

 This helps inform your routine of waking up, getting ready, grabbing your gym gear of the way out and going to the gym.

-Hopefully, you can begin to see how important habits can be, particularly on helping your get through the bad days and tough times.
+Hopefully, you can begin to see how important habits can be, particularly in helping you get through the bad days and tough times.

 For me routine is a set of actions performed one after the other on a regular basis.
 For example, you get up, get ready for work, grab your gym gear, go the gym and then go to work.

-Routine can be a very powerful tool when set up in a positive way that reinforces your goals.
+Routine can be a very powerful tool when setting up in a positive way that reinforces your goals.